pbuckner/x-plane_plugins/XPython/docs/source/development/modules/sound.rst

   The following example sets a cone with the source set by :py:func:`setAudioPosition`.
 The cone opens to the northeast and is 45 degrees wide.
 Within the cone, the volume is 100% (subject to fade).
 Outside of the cone, but within 180 degrees, the sound is 50% (subject to fade).
-"Behind" the code there is no sound.
+"Behind" the cone there is no sound.

   >>> w = wave.open('Resources/sounds/alert/seatbelt.wav')
   >>> channel = xp.playWaveOnBus(w, loop=1, audioType=7)